agnesoft/adev/projects/abuild/high_level_design.md

 - Selecting a toolchain.
 By default, the first one in the list is used.
 By supplying `--toolchain=<name> -t=<name>` one can select a different detected (or configuration supplied) toolchain.
 - Selecting a configuration.
 By default, the first one in the list for a given toolchain is used.
 By supplying `--configuration=<name> -c=<name>` one can select a different configuration.
 - Building a subset of the project.
 By default, everything is built.
-By supplying a subdirectory or a single file (or their list) only the subset will be build (however analysis will still be performed for the entire tree for dependencies etc. Syntax: `--path=<relative path> -p=<relative path>`.
+By supplying a subdirectory or a single file (or their list) only the subset will be build (the analysis will still be performed for the entire tree for dependencies etc.).
+Syntax: `--path=<relative path> -p=<relative path>`.
 - Overriding configuration by supplying a JSON string as a positional argument that will take precedence over the file configuration (if any) and build cache.
 E.g. `abuild "{ ... }"`.

 ### Build